coder-clan/whistle-parent/README.md

   events.
 Events with the same <code>org.coderclan.whistle.api.EventContent.getIdempotentId()</code> are duplicated.  <code>org.coderclan.whistle.example.consumer.PredatorInSightEventConsumer</code> demonstrates how to implement <code>EventConsumer</code>.
-- Register event consumers as Spring Bean, Whistle will find all Spring Beans which are instances of EventConsumer, and use them to consume the events.
+- Register event consumers as Spring Bean, Whistle will find all Spring Beans which are instances of <code>EventConsumer</code>, and use them to consume the events.
 - Config connection
   for <a href="https://docs.spring.io/spring-boot/docs/current/reference/html/messaging.html#messaging.amqp.rabbitmq">